Particle Emitters

 1. In the menu bar, navigate to the Home tab and select Toolbox.
 The Toolbox window displays.

 2. If you want to insert an image that you have previously imported, click the Inventory tab.
-If you want to insert an image from another creator, click the Marketplace tab.
+If you want to insert an image from another creator, click the Creator Store tab.

-3. Right-click on the image you want to insert into a particle emitter.
-A pop-up menu displays.
+3. Right-click on the image you want to insert into a particle emitter and select Copy Asset ID.

 Color

-The Color property tints the particle's texture to either a specific hue or a ColorSequence data type.
-A color sequence changes a particle's color across its lifetime.
+The Color property tints each particle's texture to either a specific hue, or to a gradient ColorSequence across its lifetime.

 1. In the Explorer window, select the ParticleEmitter.